 There are also options some boarding kennels provide to allow the dog to stay for some hours during the day.
 This can be helpful for dogs which do not cope well being alone for extended periods.
 When we pay the boarding kennel's rates, the dog can receive 24-hour professional care.
 They can interact with other dogs if they are sociable, be fed according to their specific needs and, if required, receive veterinary assistance.

-For these reasons, we can use helpful applications such as the mobile app iNetPet.
-This app allows communication between the canine professionals and the caregiver at any point during their stay.
+For these reasons, we can use helpful apps which allow communication between the canine professionals and the caregiver at any point during their stay.
 It does so in real time.
 Additionally, the app also offers the possibility of storing all the relevant information about a dog's care and makes it easily accessible from anywhere.

 Choosing a boarding kennel for your dog